All Episodes

 We'll get to this latest resolution attempt by the White House and I guess the French and the United Nations to cease hostilities in Lebanon and Israel.

-Uh this attempt, I'm I'm just gonna tell you up front makes me sick to my stomach.
+This attempt, I'm going to tell you up front, makes me sick to my stomach.

 I think it's ridiculous.